The Real Story of 'The Offer': When the Mob Protested 'The Godfather'

 Colombo was rushed to the hospital, but his injuries were severe.
 He spent the next seven years in a coma before passing away in 1978.

 The murders were a surprise to Coppola, who had been concerned the violence depicted in the film might be outdated in what appeared to be a newer, more pacifistic organized crime landscape.
-When it opened in March 1972, The Godfather seemed more timely and prescient than ever.
+When The Godfather opened in March 1972, it seemed more timely and prescient than ever.

 Ruddy was unable to keep his promise to devote the premiere’s profits to the League, as Paramount refused to honor the deal.
 But he did host a private screening for the hundreds of limo-riding private citizens who expressed an interest in seeing the film in the New York area.
 They loved it and congratulated Ruddy on the accomplishment.
 Months prior, Ruddy had been forced to keep a .45 automatic gun in his desk drawer.
 It had been an uneasy, necessary alliance.